 Do I have to use the same computer every time I do schoolwork?

 No, you will have a user ID and password that are unique to you.
-You can use these to access courses from any computer with the appropriate Internet speed and processing capabilities.
+You can use these to access courses from nearly any device—desktop computer, laptop, tablet, or smartphone—so long as you have Internet access and adequate processing capabilities.

 What are the technology requirements for this program?